 What Is Adderall?

 Categorized as a stimulant, Adderall raises dopamine and norepinephrine levels within the brain.
 This results in improved focus, attention, and impulse control, which is particularly beneficial for individuals grappling with ADHD.
 Adderall is also helpful for people who suffer from narcolepsy by helping them manage daytime sleepiness and improve wakefulness.
-It is generally misused in high school and college, when students seek an extra boost in focus during exam season.
-Adderall is also misused by people who work in high-pressure jobs with few breaks, like the food industry.
+It is generally misused in college and high school, when students seek to boost their focus during exam season.
+Adderall is also misused by people who work in high-pressure jobs with few breaks.

 What Is Suboxone?

-Suboxone is prescribed to address addiction to prescription or illicit opioids, and contains two key ingredients: buprenorphine and naloxone.
-Buprenorphine helps to diminish cravings and withdrawal symptoms, while Naloxone blocks opioid effects, serving to deter Suboxone misuse and reverse opioid overdose effects.
+Suboxone is prescribed to address addiction to prescription or illicit opioids and contains two key ingredients: buprenorphine and naloxone.
+Buprenorphine helps to diminish cravings and withdrawal symptoms, while naloxone blocks opioid effects, serving to deter Suboxone misuse and reverse opioid overdose effects.
 Suboxone is generally part of a larger treatment plan for opioid addiction, which may include counseling and therapy.
-If you or a loved one struggle with Adderall or Suboxone addiction, contact Avenues Recovery for guidance on the journey to recovery.
+If you or a loved one struggles with Adderall or Suboxone addiction, contact Avenues Recovery for guidance on our treatment programs and the journey to recovery.

-Combining Suboxone and Adderall is generally discouraged.
-Typically, Adderall would be considered only after a person has successfully tapered off Suboxone.
+Taking Suboxone and Adderall together is generally discouraged.
+Typically, Adderall is considered only after a person successfully tapers off Suboxone.
 Buprenorphine, a component of Suboxone, induces central nervous system depression, while Adderall prompts central nervous system stimulation.
 Mixing these substances may lead to a situation where the effect of each drug is lessened, potentially causing a person to take more and increasing the risk of overdose.

 Suboxone and ADHD Treatment